Why It Works

 2 tablespoons apple cider vinegar

 1 teaspoon kosher salt

 1/2 teaspoon red pepper flakes

-Melt butter in a large heavy-bottomed stainless steel or enameled cast iron saucepan over high heat.
+Melt butter in a 3-quart stainless-steel saucepan or saucier or a 4- or 5-quart enameled Dutch oven over high heat.
 Add onions and cook, stirring frequently, until bottom of saucepan is glazed in a pale brown fond, about 5 minutes.
 Add 2 tablespoons water and scrape up fond with wooden spoon.
 Continue to cook, stirring frequently, until fond has built up again, about 2 minutes longer.
 Add 2 more tablespoons water and scrape up browned bits.
 Repeat cooking, adding water, and scraping until onions are completely softened and a deep, dark brown, about 15 minutes total.

 Add tomatoes, white sugar, brown sugar, lemon juice, vinegar, salt, and red pepper flakes in with the onions; stir to combine.
 Bring mixture to a boil, then reduce heat and simmer, stirring occasionally, until tomatoes have broken down and jam has thickened and developed a jammy consistency, 1 to 1 1/2 hours.
 Remove from heat.
 Transfer jam to an airtight container and store in refrigerator for up to 2 weeks.